aprelkov/order-to-amocrm/README.md

 <h3>Features:</h3>

-Binding of contact to the transaction
+Binding of Contact to the Lead
-<br/>All contacts are linked to the relevant transaction.
+<br/>All Contacts are linking to the relevant Leads.
-<br/>If contact with the email address already exists, transactions tied to an existing contact.
-The new is created.
+<br/>If Contact with the email address already exists, Leads are tying to the existing Contact.
+The new one isn't creating.
-<br/>However, there is a small bug in the internal search algorithm contacts amoCRM.
-If in an email before or after the dog @ contains less than 3 characters, then these characters are not considered in the search, and the transaction can be attached to a similar contact. <br>Fortunately error due to this feature are rare.
+<br/>However, there is a small bug in the internal contacts search algorithm of amoCRM.
+If in an email before or after the at @ contains less than 3 characters, then these characters are not considered in the search, and the Lead can be attached to a similar Contact. <br>Fortunately this bug occurs very rarely.

 <h3>Setting up:</h3>